Priority Letter Guidance

 Who should participate in the priority letter development process?

-Priority letters should be coordinated amongst all local jurisdictions with planning, public works and economic staff.
-Priority letters should be endorsed by the Commissioners/Council (and/or County Executive as appropriate), as well as a majority of the local legislative delegation.
+Priority Letters should be coordinated amongst all local jurisdictions with planning, public works and economic staff.
+Priority Letters should be endorsed by the Commissioners/ Council (and/or County Executive as appropriate), as well as a majority of the local legislative delegation.

-What types of projects should be included in priority letter requests?
+What types of projects should be included in Priority Letter requests?

 The Department encourages multi-modal submissions, including transit, pedestrian, and bicycle needs, to enable local governments to have a greater impact on all State transportation investment decisions.